QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-installing-collection.md

 in the file system depends on their type).

-**Note**: When you have installed a collection from a repository, the complete repository will be duplicated on your local file system (under ``resource_sharing/repositories`` in the QGIS user directory).
+**Note**: When you have installed a collection from a repository, the complete repository will be duplicated in your local file system (under ``resource_sharing/repositories`` in the QGIS user directory).